-Additional Program Requirements: In addition to the admission requirement listed under "Admissions Information", the student must have maintained a 2.0 grade point average on a 4.0 scale in high school or previous post-secondary studies, or received a score of 45 on the GED.
-An interview with a member of the department is also required, as well as completion of the TSI ASSESSMENT and completion of a program orientation prior to registration of classes.
+Additional Program Requirements: In addition to the admission requirement listed under "Admissions Information", the student must have maintained a 2.0 grade point average on a 4.0 scale in high school or previous post-secondary studies, or received a passing score on the GED.
+An interview with a member of the department is also required, as well as completion of the TSI Assessment (if applicable) and completion of a program orientation prior to registration of classes.